 Notes

 *Check for Doneness: I like to open the lid and check the rice after 18 minutes.
 If there is a little excess liquid, the rice should re-absorb it as it rests.
 If it seems too dry, add a drizzle of boiling hot water and stir in a pat of butter then cover and let it rest for perfectly moist rice.
+To double: Use 2 cups rice and 3 cups water in a larger saucepan.
+Keep the cooking and resting times the same.
 How to Freeze Cooked Rice: Having portioned rice in the freezer is great for quick weeknight meals like Shrimp Fried Rice.
 Frozen cooked rice can be heated directly from the freezer without thawing.

 - Cook and Cool rice to room temperature.